Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 1. Regression: Real/Continious value predition Model. example: House price prediction.
 1. Classification: Predict the class of the model. example: apple, banana class prediction.

-thanks for reading all of the section carefully.